ruslanmv/ruslanmv.github.io/_posts/2025-01-23-DeepSeek-R1-RL-Driven-Language-Models.md

 ---

-Hello AI enthusiasts!
-Today, we’re diving into **DeepSeek-R1** – the cutting-edge language model making waves in conversational AI.

-👉 **What You’ll Get From This Guide**:
-1. **DeepSeek-R1 Breakdown**: Understand its unique RL+SFT training pipeline
-2. **Hands-On Project**: Build a chatbot
+**Hey AI enthusiasts!** Today, we’re diving into **DeepSeek-R1**, a powerful new language model that’s shaping the future of conversational AI.
+We’ll break down how it works, explore its unique RL+SFT training process, and even walk through a hands-on project where you can build your own chatbot.

 ![2025-01-29-00-44-39](./../assets/images/posts/2025-01-23-DeepSeek-R1-RL-Driven-Language-Models/1.png)